Paws By Your Side

 This week's Hero Person has her hands full with paraplegic and quadriplegic dogs.
 Elizabeth Forsberg has adopted animals that normally would be put-down because of their handicap.

-Elizabeth Forsberg currently has three dogs.
-One is an English Setter, and the other two are an Irish Setter and a Chocolate Lab/Beagle mix, which are both in wheelchairs.
-Both dogs are paralyzed in their rear legs.
+Elizabeth Forsberg had three dogs.
+One was an English Setter, and the other two were an Irish Setter and a Chocolate Lab/Beagle mix, which were both in wheelchairs.
+Both dogs were paralyzed in their rear legs.

 Elizabeth didn't start out rescuing paralyzed dogs.
 It all began when Elizabeth had an Irish Setter, named Merlin, who was a rescue that came down with degenerative myelopathy, which is the canine form of Lou Gehrig's Disease.
 First, he lost the ability to use his back legs and eventually also lost the ability to use his front legs, making him a quadriplegic.
 She then had to learn real quickly how to deal with dogs that were not only paralyzed in two legs, but also all four.